huijelee/ELF-HumanPreference/README.md

 ## License

 These resources are licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+This license applies to the dataset compilation, our annotations, and derived data resulting from our analysis and processing.
+It does not extend to the original source content from Reddit.

 <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png" /></a><br />